 - increasing repeatability (enabling improvement)

 Examining processes may not benefit everyone.
 For an individual designer—imagine someone working alone on a poster—focusing on process may hinder more than it helps.
 But teaching new designers or working with teams on large projects requires us to reflect on our process.
-Success depends on:
+Success

 - defining roles and processes in advance